adkinsjd/adkinsjd.github.io/about.md

 Outside of the lab I am *really* into coffee.
-I currently have 9 manual brewing systems, and my newest endeavor is perfecting my brewing water by creating the right balance of magnesium, calcium, and carbonate ions (i.e. adding salt and baking soda to distilled water).\\
+I currently have 9 manual brewing systems, and my newest endeavor is perfecting my brewing water by creating the right balance of magnesium, calcium, and carbonate ions (i.e. adding salt and baking soda to distilled water).
+I am also attempting to branch into roasting!\\
 \\
-I also really enjoy the outdoors.
-I just completed a 3 day, 49 mile rim-to-rim-to-rim backpacking trip at the Grand Canyon with my dad.
+I really enjoy the outdoors.
+Here are some pictures of hiking I've done over the past few years:

 <div id="gc-slideshow">
 	<div>